adlnet/xAPI-Spec/xAPI.md

 <a name="stateapi"/>

 ### 7.4 State API:
-Generally, this is a scratch area for Activity Providers that do not have their own internal storage, or need to persist state across devices.
+Generally, this is a scratch area for activity providers that do not have their own internal storage, or need to persist state across devices.
 When using the State API, be aware of how the stateId parameter affects the semantics of the call.
 If it is included, the GET and DELETE methods will act upon a single